 Where Arena and Daggerfall have aged badly, and Oblivion is a bit of a bore (besides the Shivering Isles expansion), the third Elder Scrolls installment remains the gem in the crown of the franchise, and even Skyrim doesn’t quite manage to surpass it.

 One of the first encounters you'll have in The Elder Scrolls III: Morrowind can kill you right out of the gate.
-Leaving the prison vessel that transports you to this bleak and alien land, you'll spent little time in the small port town, before venturing out into the wilderness.
-It's there that you'll encountered a wizard.
-We say encountered, but he actually almost lands on you, falling from the sky.
+Leaving the prison vessel that transports you to this bleak and alien land, you'll spend little time in the small port town, before venturing out into the wilderness.
+It's there that you'll encounter a wizard.
+We say encounter, but he actually almost lands on you, falling from the sky.
 If you loot his corpse, you'll discover a scroll that the wizard believed gave him the power of flight.
 Ignoring the results of what was clearly his first experiment with the spell, you may cast it.
-That's when you'll be launched high up into the sky, able to see the whole land from you amazing vantage point… until you fall to your death
+That's when you'll be launched high up into the sky, able to see the whole land from an amazing vantage point… until you fall to your death.
+You fool.

-That early encounter – which isn’t a quest, it’s just something that happens – encapsulates what makes Morrowind so magnificent.
-There’s a gigantic alien landscape begging to be travelled across, filled with strange people and the promise of countless quests and random misadventures.
-It’s a game where you can murder an important NPC, failing the main quest, and yet can keep playing.
+That early encounter - which isn’t a quest, but something that simply happens - encapsulates what makes Morrowind so magnificent.
+There’s a gigantic alien landscape begging to be travelled, filled with strange people and the promise of countless quests... and random misadventures.
+It’s a game where you can murder an important NPC, failing the main quest, and yet keep playing for hours more.

 Diversity is the name of the game in Morrowind.
-Where Oblivion had its European forests and Medieval towns and Skyrim had its Scandinavian themes, Morrowind is utterly unique, rarely looking like a real-world counterpart.
-Giant mushroom forests, homes made out of bone and carapace, large floating beasts – the lovable silt striders – for transportation, it’s a weird place.
+Where Oblivion had its European forests and Medieval towns, and Skyrim had its Scandinavian themes, Morrowind is unique, rarely having a real-world counterpart.
+Giant mushroom forests, homes made out of bone and carapace, large floating beasts - the lovable silt striders - for transportation, it’s a weird place.
 This variety extends to all aspects of the title.
-Skills, magic and equipment are all much more abundant in Morrowind compared to its successors, and offer more in depth customisation and substantially more character builds.
+Skills, magic, and equipment are all much more abundant in Morrowind compared to its successors, too, and offer more in-depth customisation and substantially more character builds.
 At first it’s confusing, bursting with choice but little direction, but when you start to chart your own path, it becomes a game unlike any other.

 Star Wars: Knights of the Old Republic II